alcaemre/alcaemre-site/content/articles/emergence-of-objects.md

 ---
-title: "The Question of the Emergence of Ontologies"
+title: "On the Emergence of Ontologies"
 ---

-The question that began this journey into complex systems science is a bit of strange one.

-> *When I am looking at a glass on a table, there is some light that refracts off of it that just so happen to be absorbed by my eye and turned into neuronal impulses.
-How do these impulses turn into the thought of the object that is good at holding liquid?*

-Or, more succinctly:
+>How does sensory information become abstract thought?

->What is the physical phenomena that brings about abstract thought?
+What is the physical phenomena that brings about abstract thought?